 When you have a young puppy, you want to watch out for hypoglycemia which can be fatal.
 This is basically low blood sugar and your pup will react by being lethargic, cold, and will usually tremble.

 When this happens, immediately wrap them up and give them some glucose.
 If they don’t respond within 10 minutes, go to the vet immediately.

 Poms, like any other small breed, are quite long-lived.
 If you got your puppy from a reputable breeder, their expected lifespan is between 12 – 16 years.

 It’s not rare for dogs to outlive their life expectancy.
 The oldest Pomeranian, Coty, lived for 21 years and 8 months.

 How Much Does a Pomeranian Puppy Cost?

-Fun fact: A pair of Pomeranians are called a Puff, a group of three and above is called a Tuft.
+Fun fact: A pair of Pomeranians are called a Puff, and a group of three and above is called a Tuft.

-At 1 – 4 puppies, Pomeranians don’t have big litters.
+At 1 – 4 puppies, Pomeranians don’t have big litter.
 They might even require assistance with delivery, so they don’t come cheap.
 You might find yourself forking out $1800 – $6000 for a well-bred puppy.